vmware-tanzu/community-edition/docs/site/content/docs/latest/tsg-bootstrap.md

    docker ps
    ```

-   Copy the ID of the bootstrap cluster container.
+   The bootstrap cluster container name will begin with `tkg-cluster` followed by a unique ID, for example, `tkg-cluster-example1234567abcdef`.
+Copy the CONTAINER ID of the bootstrap cluster container.

 1. Open a bash shell in the bootstrap cluster container: